 Radiocentre works closely with Creative Access to try and improve the representation of young people from BAME backgrounds and those with a lower socioeconomic status.
 In addition to taking part in their internship programme, in conjunction with the BBC we host a number of radio masterclasses for Creative Access interns who are looking to start careers in the Creative Industries.
 Read more on the most recent masterclass here.

 Here at Radiocentre we value the diversity of our team.
 As champions for diversity, equality and inclusion for the commercial radio industry it is important that we lead by example.

 We take a pro-active approach to address these important issues, including training (a company-wide unconscious bias workshop, for example) and regular reviews of staff welfare.

-Radiocentre is a proud member of the Employers Network for Equality & Inclusion (ENEI) and we continue to develop best practice both here at Radiocentre and on behalf of the industry, although we are conscious our work in this area is constantly adapting.
+Radiocentre continues to develop best practice both here at Radiocentre and on behalf of the industry, although we are conscious our work in this area is constantly adapting.

 In conjunction with the Employers Network for Equality & Inclusion, Radiocentre has drawn up a diversity statement for the commercial radio industry.

 For more information please contact a member of the policy team.